carrotdata/redcarrot/README.md

-# Carrot - Redis on steroids
+# CarrotDB - computational data store

 ## Introduction

-Carrot is the new in-memory data store, which provides full Redis compatibility (up to the current 6.2.5 version) and can be used with any existing Redis clients.
-It will follow open source Redis as close as possible to facilitate easy migration for existing Redis users, but surely, Carrtot has its own flavors, which differ it from the original.
+CarrotDB is the new in-memory data store, which provides full Redis compatibility (up to the current 6.2.5 version) and can be used with any existing Redis clients.
+It will follow open source Redis as close as possible to facilitate easy migration for existing Redis users, but surely, Carrtot has its own flavors, which differs it from the original.
+CarrotDB is not a cache - its computational data store (CDS).
+The major goal of CarrotDB is to provide dvelopers with a smart in-memory data store, which is highly flexible, extendable and customazible through user-provided coprocessors, filters, functions, aggregators and stored procedures.
+CarrotDB aims at low milliseconds latencies for complex groupBy-aggregate-topN queries.

 ### In memory data compression.

-First of all, Carrot supports on-the-fly compression and decompression data (currently, LZ4 is supported with ZSTD following shortly).
+CarrotDB supports on-the-fly compression and decompression data (currently, LZ4 is supported with ZSTD following shortly).
 The compression works on blocks of Key-Value pairs - not on single Key-Value.
 This results in a much supperior performance (try to compress 100 byte value and 4K block of key values, ordered by key and compare the result).

 ### Custom B-Tree engine